02 Apr The Catholic Guide to Mindfulness, or, Coffee – Satan’s Drink

 I would like to begin with how I agree with some of the concerns that are being raised.
 Mindfulness can be dangerous.
 There is a legitimate need to help people avoid the unhealthy practice of entering a mental state of calm and relaxation while listening to exercises that prompt thoughts contrary to our Catholic worldview.

 This is one of the reasons why I created Catholic Mindfulness.
 (I love being Catholic!
-I am going to spend every ounce of energy, every breath until it’s my last trying to help people know how much they are loved by God- God who is revealed to us by Jesus and his Church.
-The claim that my book leads people away from the Church is absurd.)
+I am going to spend every ounce of energy, every breath until it’s my last trying to help people know how much they are loved by God- God who is revealed to us by Jesus and his Church.)

 When a person practices mindfulness, the brain turns off the “flight or fight” neural response.
 This means the brain feels safe (which is why it’s such a healthy practice).
 However, it also means that a person’s “guard is let down,” so to speak.
 If the guide begins to insert Buddhist ideas into the exercise, these ideas can influence the way the listener starts to conceptualize the universe.
 (Kind of like in the movie Inception.)